Effect of Post-processing on Contextualized Word Representations: Introduction

 \section{Introduction}

 Contextualized word embeddings have been central to the recent revolution in NLP, achieving state-of-the-art performance for many tasks.
-They are commonly used in the form of fine-tuning based transfer learning and feature-based transfer learning~\cite{peters-etal-2018-deep,peters-etal-2019-tune}.
-Feature-based transfer learning is carried out by generating contextualized embeddings and using them as features in a classifier towards a downstream task.
-This is similar to the pipeline used for static embedding except that here a word has different embeddings depending on the context it appears in.
-While fine-tuning based transfer learning is the more commonly used method, feature-based transfer learning has shown to be a viable alternative with many applications~\cite{peters-etal-2019-tune}.
-For example, it has been used as a tool to analyze the inner learning of pre-trained contextualized models~\cite{liu-etal-2019-linguistic,belinkov-etal-2020-linguistic}.
+They are commonly used in the form of fine-tuning based transfer learning and feature extraction ~\cite{peters-etal-2018-deep,peters-etal-2019-tune}.\footnote{We have used feature-based transfer learning for this approach in the paper.} Feature-based approach generates contextualized embedding vectors and that are used as frozen features in a classifier towards a downstream task.
+A similar pipeline is used for static embedding except that here a word acquires different embeddings depending on the context it appears in.
+While fine-tuning based is the more commonly used method, feature-based approach has shown to be a viable alternative with many applications~\cite{peters-etal-2019-tune}.
+For example, it has been used as a tool to analyze the inner learning of pre-trained contextualized models~\cite{dalvi-etal-2017-understanding,liu-etal-2019-linguistic,belinkov-etal-2020-linguistic}.

 The literature on static embedding has emphasized the usefulness of post-processing of embeddings to maximize their performance on the downstream tasks.
 For example, \newcite{mu2018allbutthetop} showed that making static embedding isotropic is beneficial to lexical and sentence-level tasks.
 Similarly, \newcite{levy-etal-2015-improving,wilson_2015} showed that using normalized word vectors improve performance on word similarity and word relation tasks.